-Purple fingerling potatoes are petite in size with a cylindrical, slightly lumpy shape and rounded ends.
-Their skin is a deep and dusty purple hue speckled with shallow eyes and its internal flesh, a vivid violet ink with some lavender and purple marbling.
-When cooked Purple fingerling potatoes have a dry and waxy texture and offer an earthy potato flavor with hints of toasted nuts.
+Purple fingerling potatoes are small, cylindrical, and slightly lumpy in shape.
+Their skin is a deep purple with shallow eyes, and its inner flesh is a vivid violet with purple marbling.
+When cooked, Purple fingerling potatoes have a dry and waxy texture and offer an earthy flavor with hints of toasted nuts.

 Purple fingerling potatoes are available year-round.